Yedomon/tree_work/README.md

-## Grab only the genic SSR coordinates from D. alata
+## Step 01 Grab only the genic SSR coordinates from D. alata

 ```bash